LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 * For `MATCH_PASSWORD` value - make up a password for this and save it for later use
     * The `MATCH_PASSWORD` must be the same for any repository using this method ([Other Apps](gh-other-apps.md))

-Once all six <code>Secrets</code> have been added to your `LoopWorkspace`, you are done with Settings.
-Your screen should look similar to the graphic below.
+Once all six <code>Secrets</code> have been added to your `LoopWorkspace`, your screen should look similar to the graphic below.

-* Take a moment to be sure all of your <code>Secrets</code> are spelled correctly
+* Check that all of your <code>Secrets</code> are spelled correctly
-* If you notice a mistake, just delete the one that is not spelled correctly and add a `New repository secret` with the correct name
+* If one is misspelled, delete it and add a `New repository secret` with the correct name

 ![all secrets entered](img/gh-done-adding-secrets.png){width="700"}
 {align="center"}